ProjectLibre

 The latest release of ProjectLibre was released with extensive update for global users.
 On the 1st day it was downloaded in over 150 countries which is probably the most ever for a project management release.
 ProjectLibre has been translated into 31 languages and has users on all 7 continents.
 The 1.9.8 release allows project managers to select the language in a drop down list.
 In addition to language, the country can be chosen which also sets the project currency and date format.
 The new release has a 10x performance increase on many functions.

-ProjectLibre is written in the Java programming language, and will thus theoretically run on any machine for which a fully functioning Java virtual machine (JVM) exists.
+ProjectLibre Cloud runs in any browser as a SaaS solution.
+ProjectLibre Desktop is written in the Java programming language, and will thus theoretically run on any machine for which a fully functioning Java virtual machine (JVM) exists.
 Currently, ProjectLibre is certified to run on Linux, MacOS, and Microsoft Windows.
 It is released under the Common Public Attribution License (CPAL) and qualifies as free software according to the Free Software Foundation.

-ProjectLibre's initial release was in August 2012.
+ProjectLibre's desktop initial release was in August 2012.
 SourceForge staff selected ProjectLibre ProjectLibre as the January 2022 "Staff Pick" Project of the Month.

 ProjectLibre Cloud is a web-based project management application.
 ProjectLibre Cloud is a multi-user, multi-project version in the browser.
 It is similar to Google Docs compared to Microsoft Word.
 The AI allows the creation of projects with a Natural Language Prompt (NLP).
 The projects are created in any language.
 It includes project Tasks, Durations, task links and resoure assignments.

 History

 The initial release of ProjectLibre occurred in August 2012.

-The team released the Cloud version with users around the world. it is a team solution and now AI.
-It extends the desktop features with team and enterprise features.
-It is a SaaS solution on a subscription.
+A SaaS version is also available which extends the desktop features with team and enterprise features.

+Products

+ProjectLibre Desktop

+ProjectLibre Desktop is a free and open-source project management software application designed for single‑user, single‑project use.
+It is positioned as a replacement for Microsoft Project desktop, with full compatibility for opening and saving .mpp files.

+As of July 2026, the software has been downloaded more than 8.4 million times across over 200 countries.
+On the first day of a major new version, the release was downloaded in 150 countries.
+The independent textbook An Introduction to Project Management: Predictive, Agile, and Hybrid Approaches With AI by Kathy Schwalbe notes that ProjectLibre Desktop had seen over 7.7 million downloads across 193 countries and is used in over 1,700 universities, indicating widespread academic adoption.
+The developer confirms that the desktop version will always remain free and open source, making it suitable for students, individuals, and university environments.